jsilber17/Spotify-Popularity/README.md

 ### Question: Are any of the Spotify track attributes significantly correlated with track popularity? <a name="Question"></a>
 What makes a song popular?
 I would say a fast, energetic funky song that gets me up and jumping on the dance floor; my mother would say a a beautiful classical serenade that she can listen to while she drifts off to sleep.
-Spotify says that a popularity based on how many times the song has been streamed since its inception on Spotify and how recently that song has been streamed.
+Spotify says that popularity is based on how many times a song has been streamed since its inception on Spotify and how recently that song has been streamed.

 My goal for this project is to analyze data that I have pulled from the Spotify API and see if there are any track attributes